jontay999/MBTI-Prediction/README.md

   - Multi-Layer Perceptual (MLP)

 ## Findings and Analysis
-From the results (shown below) we identify the two best models to use in prediction of each class as follows:<br><br>
+From the results (shown below) we identify the two best models to use in prediction of each class as follows:<br>
 - I vs E - RBF SVM, MLP
 - N vs S - RBF SVM, MLP
 - F vs T - RBF SVM, Naive Bayes